 The state legislature created Small Claims Courts to resolve minor, non-criminal disputes quickly and inexpensively.
-The most you can sue for in Small Claims is $7,500, and in some circumstances the limit is even lower.
+The most anyone can sue for in Small Claims is $10,000, and in some circumstances the limit is even lower.
 You cannot be represented by a lawyer.
-Cases are usually heard within 40 days of filing.
+Cases are usually heard within 90 days of filing.

 The University faces an additional restriction in that it cannot employ someone specifically for the purpose of representing it in Small Claims actions.
 Therefore, when defending a Small Claim, the department most knowledgeable about the dispute takes the lead and goes to court, with Risk Services providing advice and support.
 (Risk Services also defends Small Claims that arise from the University's self-insurance program.)

-All court actions begin with the aggrieved party (the plaintiff) filing a lawsuit and delivering a court summons to the alleged offender (the defendant).
-If the University is the defendant, the summons should be delivered (either in person or by mail) to the Office of General Counsel at the Office of the President, 1111 Franklin Street, Oakland.
+All Small Claims actions begin with the aggrieved party (the plaintiff) filing a lawsuit and delivering a court summons to the alleged offender (the defendant).
+If the University is the defendant, the summons may be delivered to the Risk Services Office at 2130 Center Street, Berkeley.
 But plaintiffs don't always know that, so sometimes they deliver the summons to you.
-If you are served with a Small Claims summons, call Risk Services at once (643-9317 or 642-5141) or scan and send a copy via email to firstname.lastname@example.org.
+If you are served with a Small Claims summons, call Risk Services at once (643-9317 or 642-5141) or scan and send a copy via email to email@example.com.

 (If someone delivers a summons for a higher court to your office, do not accept it unless the suit lists you personally as a defendant.
 If you are not listed as a party being sued, send the summons server to the Office of General Counsel in Oakland and notify either our office or the Office of Legal Affairs at 642-7123.)